syndicate-storage/demo-cyverse-ag/README.md

-# demo-cyverse-ag
+# AGs for public datasets
-Syndicate AGs for CyVerse datasets
+Syndicate AGs for public datasets